casalem98/HealthApp/README.md

 # HealthApp
 An app that helps users count their daily calories.
-User android studio to run and test.
+Use android studio to run and test.

 TO DO:
   1. Create unit testing